frederikespersen/galaxy-epitools/README.md

 ## Contents
 The following tools, including both the Galaxy tool XML and function python scripts, are found in ``galaxy-epitools/``:
-* ``ab-ngs-abundance``: A tool for counting distinct Ab sequences by their framework and CDRs, correcting for bias via metadata.
+* ``ab-abundance``: A tool for counting distinct Ab sequences by their framework and CDRs, correcting for bias via metadata.
 * ``calc-tada``: A tool for calculating [TA-DA Ab developability scores](https://www.tandfonline.com/doi/full/10.1080/19420862.2022.2080628#d1e434) from Schrodinger protein descriptors (See ``schrodinger-prot-desc``).
 * ``calc-tap``: A tool for calculating [TAP Ab developability scores](https://doi.org/10.1073/pnas.1810576116) from ABodyBuilder2 models (See ``immunebuilder``).
 * ``demultiplex-dorado``: A tool for demultiplexing Oxford Nanopore reads by the barcodes called by Dorado during basecalling.